-NBHDL owns and operates sixteen (16) municipal stations, has almost 600,000 meters of overhead lines and underground cable circuits and there are fifty-five (55) distribution feeders, eight (8) substation feeders, and 3,199 distribution transformers.
+NBHDL owns and operates seventeen (17) municipal stations, has almost 600,000 meters of overhead lines and underground cable circuits and there are fifty-seven (57) distribution feeders, eight (8) substation feeders, and 4,026 distribution transformers.
 A significantly large percentage of the assets employed on NBHDL's distribution system have been in service for much longer than their typical useful life and the main focus of the capital program is investments in system renewal.
 Specifically, NBHDL has been adhering to a plan to complete a voltage conversion program that began in 1977/1978 - the completion of this project will harmonize the entire system to one distribution voltage for optimal efficiency.
 An Asset Condition Assessment was utilized in the development of the DSP which uses data related to the health and condition of assets, including asset age, results of testing and visual inspections to determine the risk of asset failure in order to find the right balance between capital investments in new infrastructure and operating and maintenance costs so that the combined total cost over the life of the asset is minimized.

 NBHDL has based the DSP implementation progress as a percentage (%) of budgeted gross capital spending compared to actual spending.
-NBHDL achieved 118% of the DSP forecasted budget of \$6.1M in 2017.
+NBHDL achieved 112% of the DSP forecasted budget of \$5.9M in 2018.
 NBHDL is aligned with total DSP spending to date as variances to budget in a given year are typically addressed in the overall picture of the 5 year plan spending.
 Given the dynamic nature of the business, a number of issues emerge over the course of a year that require the management to postpone, re-prioritize or otherwise amend the capital work plan adopted at the start of the year.
 External factors such as extreme cold weather and a deep frost line are the type of elements that can have an impact on the ground when executing the work and cause delays that are outside NBHDL's control.

-Significant construction work, totaling almost \$2M, continued on the downtown area throughout 2017 as part of the final aspects of the City-wide voltage conversion project to standardize and harmonize the system.
-McIntyre, Ferguson, Sherbrooke and Fraser were the primary focus.
-Substation work of \$1.7M included the replacement of a transformer and equipment at MS16 (Gormanville Rd.) and equipment replacement at MS19 (McIntyre W), in addition to work completed at 6 other stations across the City and other technology upgrades.
-Customer demand work, and general operational requirements such as building upgrades, IT requirements and planned updates to the fleet also occurred in 2017.
+Significant construction work, totaling just over \$3M, continued in the city in 2018.
+The McIntyre, Ferguson, and Fraser projects were part of the final aspects of the Citywide voltage conversion project to standardize and harmonize the system.
+A section of Ski Club Road was rebuilt to revitalize two major 44kV sub-transmission circuits.
+Substation work of nearly \$2M included the new build of municipal substation (MS) #23 at the Community Energy Park, rehabilitation of MS #10 (Marshall Ave), in addition to other technology upgrades.
+Customer demand work, and general operational requirements such as building upgrades, IT requirements and planned updates to the fleet also occurred in 2018.

 NBHDL makes every effort to maximize the utilization of assets without compromising reliability or safety and will continue to do so in the future while executing on the DSP.
 In an effort to manage costs and keep rates low, NBHDL anticipates that capital spending will remain reasonably stable and paced for the 2015 - 2019 planning horizon.
+Throughout 2019 and 2020, NBHDL will be working on the completion of a new DSP; this will cover the upcoming 5-year period (2020-2025) and will be a guide to maintaining a safe and reliable distribution system that incorporates appropriate planning, pacing and cost effectiveness.